iodigital-com/io-technology/data/blog/take-control-over-your-ci-cd-process-with-github-actions-vercel.md

 If you ask me there are quite some benefits creating your CI/CD pipelines in Github Actions:

 - Provide a better developer experience due to better feedback / integration, you have everything in one place: Github.
-- Enforce code quality before merging a PR
+- Enforce code quality before merging a PR.
-- Ensure reliability by requiring successfully executed test suites
+- Ensure reliability by requiring successfully executed test suites.

 ### Create your own plan

 While for my project it seemed logical to approach it this way it could mean something different for your project.
 Think up front how you’d like your pipelines to run.
 It may depend on different factors and project size.
 I can give you a few tips:

-- Running jobs in parallel is powerful, but doesn't always make sense
+- Running jobs in parallel is powerful, but doesn't always make sense.
-- Debug your workflow to see if you can improve execution time and efficiency
+- Debug your workflow to see if you can improve execution time and efficiency.

 Thanks for reading.